AIForces/AIForcesAPI/docs/source/problem.rst

             Argument      Format           Default                 Description

             show_private  boolean          false                   If set to true by non-admin, Forbidden error is returned.
-                                                                   Admins can view all the contests.
+                                                                   Admins can view all the problems.
-            fields        list of strings  ``Problem`` fields      Fields, which will be retrieved.
+            fields        list of strings  All fields              Fields, which will be retrieved.
-                                                                   Must be a subset of ``Problem`` fields filter        list of strings  Filtering is not used   If present, only contests with given identifiers will be in the
+                                                                   Must be a subset of :ref:`problem-label` fields filter        list of strings  Filtering is not used   If present, only problems with given identifiers will be in the
                                                                    response.
             limit         integer          20                      Maximum number of recources, which will be returned. offset        integer          0                       Index of first resource, which should be returned (used for pagination).
-            sort          sort             -created_at             One of the ``Contest`` object fields, which should be used for sorting the items.
+            sort          sort             -created_at             One of the :ref:`problem-label` fields, which should be used for sorting the items.
 Order is **ascending**, to reverse the order, use ``-`` at the begining of the string.
             ============= ================ ======================= ==============================